PaulAsjes-zz/kartbot/readme.md

 > Slack bot for Mario Kart tournaments

-Got a Wii at work?
+Play games with colleagues at work?
 Use Slack?
-Use this bot to challenge random colleagues to a game of Mario Kart!
+Use this bot to challenge random colleagues to a bunch of games! (provide your own games)

 ## Install